Gary Dyer: Career

 A new Charger-bodied Funny Car designed by Dyer and built by Race Car Specialties under the direction of Frank Huszar, nicknamed the "Mini Charger" because it was ten inches narrower than the stock model, was introduced for the 1968 season.
 The rear end broke during a practice run at its debut round at Cordova Dragway.
 In June, the Mini Charger won three times in a row at KK Sports Arena, where he also set the track record of 7.76 seconds.
 However, it was destroyed in a fire at 30 Dragway when an oil filter broke off the engine following a 7.47-second run at 196 mph.
 He underwent eight months of treatment for burns, during which Kenny Stafford replaced him.

 Dyer and Kraus developed a new Charger for 1969 that used a chassis from Logghe Stamping Company, dubbed "Band Aid" to hide a newly attached front end.
 Competing in the Coca-Cola Funny Car Cavalcade of Stars, Dyer won 11 races and the championship.
 He also recorded track records at Lebanon Valley Dragway (7.26 seconds) and KK Sports Arena (7.43 seconds).
 During the year, Dyer established Dyer's Blowers to build superchargers for drag racing teams; he previously received automotive aftermarket parts from the West Coast, but high costs and shipping delays to the Midwest prompted him to start his own company.

-He semi-retired from racing in 1970 to focus on his business before resuming his career the following year.
+Dyer semi-retired from racing in 1970 to focus on his business before resuming his career the following year.
 For the 1971 and 1972 seasons, he raced a Dodge Challenger Funny Car from Krause that ran as quick as 237.46 mph.
 Dyer later became the Challenger's crew chief for Safford.
 He also ran a Hemi Colt Pro Stock in races outside of the National Hot Rod Association sanction, where such cars were illegal.

 Dyer retired for good after 1973 to prioritize Dyer's Blowers.
 Also known as Dyer's Machine Service Inc., the company was originally headquartered in Bridgeview before moving to a larger facility in Summit when he retired.